The four pillars

 You may also use our extensive Falmer campus sport facilities as part of your studies.
 These include outdoor grass football pitches, floodlit synthetic pitches and courts, indoor swimming pool, large fitness suite and sports hall with netball, volleyball, basketball and badminton courts, and cricket nets.

-The facilities are so new that we haven't yet taken photos, but you can view them when you visit us.
+You can view our facilities when you visit us.
 You can also get a feel for them by watching the short video and checking out our Falmer campus information.

 Why Brighton?